 Now let’s circle back to our publishing example:

 DOOHICKEY is a dark YA dystopian romance that pits two teenagers against a scary and uncertain world that closely resembles our own.
 By deeply exploring themes of identity and survival, it will give contemporary teen readers an outlet to explore some of the fear and uncertainty of growing up in a world where there’s a public shooting every week and we have somehow turned into our own worst enemies.

 Figure out Your “Why”

 If you don’t know how to answer some of these questions about your own manuscript, maybe it’s time to go back and really dig into that third question, the “why.”
 Why are you writing it?
 Why is it a good project to work on now?
 Why might the world embrace this story?

-“Because I wanna write it, I just wanna,” is fine, and that passion is what’s going to keep you going through revisions, but it’s not enough when you start to think about the reality of publishing, which is that publishers want to put products (books) out that will sell to customers (a reading audience).
+“Because I wanna write it, I just wanna,” is fine, and that passion is what’s going to keep you going through revisions, but that doesn’t translate into a logline and pitch that’ll hook publishers.
 They don’t just exist to make your childhood dreams come true, or so you can print business cards that say “Author.”

 Once you know what it is, who it’s for, and why they’d probably like it, then the elevator pitch becomes very easy to assemble.

 If you have a sparkling manuscript that’s ready to submit, hire my query editing services to make sure your pitch is hitting the what, the who, and the why.